 - Philosophical conceptualisations of autonomy, agency and empowerment

 - Ethical aspects of sex selection and debates regarding gender, sexuality and disability

 Tereza Hendl is a philosopher and bioethicist.
 Her research spans across moral and political philosophy, philosophy of technology, feminist philosophy, normative and public health ethics.
 She investigates concerns of justice, vulnerability, empowerment and solidarity and the ethics and epistemology of health technologies and interventions.

 She currently works as a Postdoctoral Researcher and Project Co-lead on the project “META – mHealth: Ethical, legal and societal aspects in the technological age” at the University of Augsburg and Research Associate at the Ludwig Maximilian University of Munich.
 Her latest research explores the democratizing potential of digital health technologies as well as interrogations of these technologies as a mode of reinforcing a particular self, that of the autonomous consumer.
-She is concerned with the ways dominant social norms, structural inequalities and power assymmetries manifest in and through technologies and algorithms and which impact this has on individual, social and global levels.
+She is concerned with the ways dominant social norms, structural inequalities and power asymmetries manifest in and through technologies and algorithms and which impact this has on individual, social and global levels.
 She investigates how digital health technologies can become more inclusive and just, informed by material conditions, lived experiences and needs of diverse populations and beneficent to a wide cohort of users, including structurally marginalised, oppressed and vulnerable groups.